dracula/powershell/README.md

 - `$E[1;35;40m` - normal text with a magenta foreground and black background
 - `› ` - unicode chevron and space
 - `$E[1;37;40m` - normal text with a white foreground and black background

+## Uninstallation

+1. Uninstall the colors:
+    - Download and unzip [the same archive](https://raw.githubusercontent.com/waf/dracula-cmd/master/dist/ColorTool.zip) you used to install the theme.
+    - Run uninstall.cmd
+1. Uninstall the prompts:
+    - Remove the configuration from your powershell `$profile`.
+    - Delete the `prompt` environment variable.

 ## Team